Murodese/Murodese/about.md

 permalink: /about/
 ---

-Hi, I am Gayan Virajith, a developer (who works on the web) based on Sri Lanka.
-Graduated from the University College Dublin (National University of Ireland).

 Hi, I am James Meneghello, a PhD Candidate at Murdoch University in Perth, Australia.
 I graduated from Murdoch University with a Bachelor of Science in Computer Science and Internet Software Development, before co-founding a web development firm.
 I later completed my Master of Science in Information Technology at Murdoch, and was awarded an Australian Postgraduate Award to complete a PhD in Data Mining.